Incremental Mining of Frequent Serial Episodes Considering Multiple Occurrences: Conclusion and Future Works

-Although a number of studies have developed approaches to mine sequential patterns over data streams, all of these techniques focus on a stream of items and the number of transactions that contain the pattern without considering its multiple occurrences.
+Although a number of studies have developed approaches to mine sequential patterns over data streams, all of these techniques focus on a stream of items and the number of transactions that contain patterns without considering their multiple occurrences.
 In this work, we present our incremental algorithm based on counting the minimal occurrences of the sequential patterns over the course of itemsets stream.
 Experimental studies indicate the superior computational efficiency of our approach compared to the non-incremental method.
 In the future, we plan to further extend it by considering the condensed representation such as maximum patterns and closed patterns in the context of incremental mining.
+One immediate future work is to extend these results in conjunction with our previous works~\cite{zhang2022longitudinal,zhang2022kis} for fair pattern mining.
+A relevant avenue is to investigate the ubiquitous graph data representation~\cite{li2021time,zhang2022fairness} with unique challenges for example the independent and identically distributed (IID) data distribution.